 “Handiwork” implies that we are each created uniquely and differently—we serve different purposes.
 At the same time, God has prepared good works for us to do.
 He has prepared ways for me to help others and ways for you to help others.

 It won’t look the same for every single person.
 Some may have a passion to help people struggling with addiction.
 Others will have the heart to help children impacted by poverty.
 Others will want to help those in debt in the UK.
 That’s okay.
 God loves each of these groups infinitely and needs His people to reach out to them.
 We each play a different part as we fulfil God’s command of loving our neighbours as ourselves.

 The difference between poverty and extreme poverty

 It’s often a bad idea to compare suffering.
 There are few things more obnoxious than someone who, when you tell them of a particular ailment of your own, tries to one up you with their own.
 Suffering is suffering.
 But at the same time, it’s worth asking—is there a difference between poverty in the communities where Compassion serves and the UK?

-“Extreme poverty” is defined by the World Bank as living on less than $1.90 USD a day.
+“Extreme poverty” is defined by the World Bank as living on less than $2.15 USD a day.
 Some of the families Compassion serves live less than even this.

 In some rural areas of Uganda, for example, some families live on the equivalent of $8 USD a month, as subsistence farmers.
 If their crop is good, they eat.
 If it’s not, they don’t.
 They don’t have access to safe water, so the children might get typhoid, dysentery or cholera.
 When their children are ill, they cannot afford to pay for treatment.
 They also have no means of transportation to take them to a clinic when they are sick.
 Sometimes there aren’t government safety nets in place to help when the worst happens.
 And, thus, millions of children die each year due to easily treatable causes that do not kill children in the UK.